MakeCloudHQ/cloud-run-training/01-gcp-basics/README.md

 ## Learning Objectives

 By the end of this section, you should understand:
-- How GCP organizes resources using organizations, folders, and projects
+- How Google Cloud organizes resources using organizations, folders, and projects
-- Basic networking concepts in GCP (VPCs, subnets, connectivity)
+- Basic networking concepts in Google Cloud (VPCs, subnets, connectivity)
 - IAM fundamentals: roles, service accounts, and permissions
-- How to navigate the GCP Console and use gcloud CLI
+- How to navigate the Google Cloud Console and use gcloud CLI

 ## Topics